 Integration of experience is provided when the opportunities are linked into themes based on interests and real experiences.

-While there are no contrived thematic units imposed by educators, themes are drawn out of children's natural play, sights and scenes from field trips or interests derived from reading.
-Themes allowed to take their natural course, ending when interest subsides and turns to new ideas.
+While there are no contrived thematic units imposed by educators, themes are drawn out of children's natural play, sights and scenes from field trips, or interests derived from reading.
+Themes are allowed to take their natural course, ending when interest subsides and turns to new ideas.
 This natural process follows the ebbs and flows of the group rather than the needs of the educator.

 Learning Through Choice

 Children are given a voice to express themselves and permission to choose from a variety of playful learning opportunities.

 Self-paced learning is an important component of the Oak and Orca program throughout the school.
 Children are never forced to learn at Oak and Orca.
 Families who desire a place where encouragement and experiencial opportunities guid natural learning will feel at home at Oak and Orca.
 Those who prefer a fully academic program will not be happy with our wholistic approach.

 Childcare subsidy can be applied to the fees if you qualify.